Pentagram map: Connections to other topics

-to every edge.
-This rule refers to the figure at right and is meant to apply to every configuration that is congruent to the two shown.

-When this labeling is done, the edge-labeling of G satisfies the relations for the pentagram map.

 The Boussinesq equation

 The continuous limit of a convex polygon is a parametrized convex curve in the plane.
-When the time parameter is suitably chosen, the continuous limit of the pentagram map is the classical Boussinesq equation.
-This equation is a classical example of an integrable partial differential equation.
+When the time parameter is suitably chosen, the continuous limit of the pentagram map is the Boussinesq equation.
+This partial differential equation models water waves under some conditions, which is a classical example of integrable system.

 Here is a description of the geometric action of the Boussinesq equation.
-Given a locally convex curve $C:R\to R^2$, and real numbers x and t, we consider the chord connecting $C(x-t)$ to $C(x+t)$.
+Given a locally convex curve $C:\mathbb R\to \mathbb R^2$ and real numbers $x$ and $t$, consider the chord connecting $C(x-t)$ to $C(x+t)$.
 The envelope of all these chords is a new curve $C_t(x)$.
-When t is extremely small, the curve $C_t(x)$ is a good model for the time t evolution of the original curve $C_0(x)$ under the Boussinesq equation.
-This geometric description makes it fairly obvious that the B-equation is the continuous limit of the pentagram map.
-At the same time, the pentagram invariant bracket is a discretization of a well known invariant Poisson bracket associated to the Boussinesq equation.
+When $t$ is extremely small, the curve $C_t(x)$ is a good model for the time $t$ evolution of the original curve $C_0(x)$ under the Boussinesq equation.
+This construction is also similar to the pentagram map.
+Moreover, the pentagram invariant bracket is a discretization of an invariant Poisson bracket associated to the Boussinesq equation.